Mission Statement

 IV.
 Interpersonal Skills (IS)

-IS-2 Adapts communication to patient health literacy, culture, and needs
+IS-2 Adapts communication to align with the patient’s health literacy and cultural background

 IS-3 Delivers oral and written clinical documentation accurately